The Journey: From Spec-Kit to SpecFact

 # Start in shadow mode (observe only)

-specfact enforce stage --preset minimal
+specfact govern enforce stage --preset minimal

 # Set up CrossHair for contract exploration

-specfact repro setup
+specfact code repro setup

 # Review what would be blocked

-specfact repro --verbose
+specfact code repro --verbose

 # Apply auto-fixes for violations (if available)

-specfact repro --fix --verbose
+specfact code repro --fix --verbose

 Result: See what SpecFact would catch, no blocking yet.
 Auto-fixes can be applied for Semgrep violations.